WilliamMarti/CCNA/CCNA/LAN WAN Design/WAN Architectures.md

 **MPLS** - Multi-Protocol Label Switching

-Similar to Internet, service provider MPLS networks are sshared infrastructure because many customer Enterprises connect and share the same infrastructure
+Similar to Internet, service provider MPLS networks are shared infrastructure because many customer Enterprises connect and share the same infrastructure

 Label Switch in the name of MPLS allows VPNs to be created over the MPLS infrastructure through the use of labels